IHE/IHE-MetadataHandbook/README.md

 There has been experimentation of adding extra metadata to provide morerefined query results.
 However, these approaches will expose more sensitive information in the Metadata.
 Therefore, this handbook discourages the use of extra metadata.
 There has been experimentation with using other query parameters, as discussed in Section 2.1.2, these cases exist but are very specific.
 Experience with Document Sharing has also made clearer that documententries over time will continue to be described as they were recorded atthe time of publication.
 These historic documents are still relevant for specific use-cases.
 The use-cases where historic documents are desired must be very robust to the historic document entries.
-# Process to define your document metadata constraints {#process-to-define-your-document-metadata-constraints}
+# Process to define your document metadata constraints
 In this section, the process steps of the definition of your XDS metadata set are described and tips are provided.
 Manage this process as a project, including all stakeholders from the beginning.
 The following steps will be explained:
 1. Identify shared business needs;
 2. Gather relevant use cases;